Tesla CEO Elon Musk won’t join Twitter’s board after all

 In a letter to employees announcing Musk’s departure, Agrawal wrote that, “There will be distractions ahead, but our goals and priorities remain unchanged.”

-Shares of Twitter Inc., which jumped nearly 30% after Musk’s stake became public last week, fell almost 2% at the opening bell Monday.
+Shares of Twitter Inc., which jumped nearly 30% after Musk’s stake became public last week, were 2.8% higher on Monday after swinging between gains and losses through the morning.

 Musk, before reversing course on the board seat, sent out a number of tweets over the weekend referencing potential changes at Twitter.